Partner

 Labor and employment

 In his judicial role, Judge Sharp handled many high-profile cases, including Young v.
 Giles County Board of Education, granting an injunction against school officials who prevented a student from wearing a shirt that read “Some People are Gay.
 Get Over It!”; Rodriguez v.
-Providence Community Corrections, Inc., halting the practice of a private probation company, in violation of the Fourteenth Amendment, seeking to jail probationers when the only violation alleged was non-payment of court costs and fines; and Marshall v.
-ESPN, Inc., et al., a case garnering national attention addressing the right of publicity by college athletes.
+Providence Community Corrections, Inc., halting the practice of a private probation company, in violation of the Fourteenth Amendment, seeking to jail probationers when the only violation alleged was nonpayment of court costs and fines; and Marshall v.
+ESPN, Inc., et al., a case that garnered national attention addressing the right of publicity by college athletes.

-Judge Sharp was lead counsel in an age discrimination collective action against Volkswagen of America and VW AG filed in the federal district court for the Eastern District of Tennessee.
-He also represents more than sixty Virginia localities, including the City of Martinsville, the City of Alexandria, Fairfax County, Roanoke County, Prince William County, Arlington County, Dickenson County, and Loudoun County in opioid lawsuits that were the first in the Commonwealth of Virginia in pursuing legal action against opioid manufacturers, distributors, retailers and pharmacy benefit managers.
-In addition to these complex pieces of litigation, Judge Sharp also secured a $2 million settlement as part of an individual wrongful termination lawsuit brought against the Metro Nashville Airport by the Airport’s former President and CEO.
+Judge Sharp served as co-lead counsel in Gann v.
+Nissan North America, Inc., a nationwide consumer class action alleging faulty transmission.
+He was lead counsel in an age discrimination collective action against Volkswagen of America and VW AG, filed in the federal district court for the Eastern District of Tennessee.
+He also represents more than sixty Virginia localities in opioid lawsuits that were the first in the state in pursuing legal action against opioid manufacturers, distributors, retailers, and pharmacy benefit managers.
+In addition, Judge Sharp recently secured a $2 million settlement as part of an individual wrongful termination lawsuit brought against the Metro Nashville Airport by the Airport’s former President and CEO.

-Judge Sharp leads the effort to gain clemency for American Indian Movement activist, Leonard Peltier, who has been in prison for 46 years.
+Judge Sharp leads the effort to gain clemency for American Indian Movement activist Leonard Peltier, who has been in prison for 47 years.
 Peltier was unconstitutionally convicted of murder in the deaths of two federal agents for the 1975 tragedy at the Pine Ridge Reservation.
+He advocated directly with the President on behalf of Chris Young, the man whom Sharp had sentenced to life in prison while serving on the federal bench because of mandatory minimum sentencing requirements.